nbulger1/tech-blog/README.md

 - Logging Out
 - Creating New Posts
 - Updating Posts
+- Adding & Viewing Comments
-- Adding, Viewing, or Deleting Comments
+- Deleting Comments

 I worked with an index.html file to create each of the different views with the necessary CSS styling, through the style.css file in the public folder, before placing the html in each of their handlebars files.
 I added in placeholders for the data that would be gathered through get requests.